Here’s a must read by Kate Clancy who de-bunks the popular myth that women engaged in menstruation will have develop iron-deficiency anemia.

 Read more here.

 Nothing could be further from the truth.
-If your doctor believes that being female automatically means iron deficient anemia (IDA), which may well be a focal point for reassessing whether that is a relationship that has your best interests at heart.
+If your health care provider believes that being female automatically means iron deficient anemia (IDA), this may be a red flag pointing to a need for a deeper understanding of how the body works.

-The more I read, the more I learn about iron overload caused by copper deficiency (as in lack of ceruloplasmin), the more convinced I am that the doctor’s misunderstanding of mineral metabolism is at the base of most, if not all chronic diseases.
+The more I read, the more I learn about iron overload caused by copper deficiency (as in lack of ceruloplasmin), the more convinced I am that mineral dysregulation is at the base of most, if not all chronic diseases.
 It has profound implications for magnesium, copper, calcium, oestrogen, thyroid function etc.